Iamshahsagar/SeleniumQa/README.md

 # SeleniumQaWork

-in this repository some script make for my office QA Work & other
+In this repository, some script makes for my office QA Work & other I perform for learning automation.

-### Get IP Address
+## ➜Get IP Address
    **Path:** SeleniumQa/selenium/src/assign/IPCOn.java

 **Description:**
-*in this Script we get and validate Ip Address of System*
+*in this Script, we get and validate Ip Address of System*

-### E-commerce site
+## ➜E-commerce site

-**Here i am perform Automation on _Amazon,Flipkart,Grofers,makeMyTrip_**
+**Here I am performing Automation on _Amazon, Flipkart, Grofers, MakeMyTrip_**

-### Gmail
+## ➜Gmail

-**Steps which I performed**
+**Steps which I performing in script**

        1. Go to Gmail Account.
-2. login into gmail.
+       2. login into Gmail.
-3. Click on Compose button.
+       3. Click on the Compose button.
-4. Enter To,Subject,Message.
+       4. Enter To, Subject, Message.
        5. Click on mail send